Your To-Do List Isn’t the Problem

 “It’s too much.
 I’ll deal with it tomorrow.”

-But what I actually wanted… was to slow down.
+What I wanted… was to slow down.

 I made my way to the kitchen table where I’d left my computer.